navi-language/website/learn.md

 }
 ```

-Unlike Go, Navi is a single thread language, so the `spawn` is make code run concurrently, not parallelism.
+Unlike Go, Navi is a single-thread language, so the `spawn` is to make code run concurrently, not parallelism.

 ![Difference in execution](https://github.com/navi-language/navi/assets/5518/66bba4f1-6147-4c36-ab42-438408ee994d)